google/dart-neats/typed_sql/doc/07_aggregate_functions.md

 this section does in fact not return the _author name_, instead it's grouped by `authorId`, and would return the `authorId`.
 This is because the `b.author` in the `.groupBy` projection is actually a reference, which in turn makes the `author.name` in the final `.select` projection a subquery.
-We could avoided this by simply using `b.authorId` in the `.groupBy` projection, as illustrated
+We could avoid this by simply using `b.authorId` in the `.groupBy` projection, as illustrated
 below:
 ```dart bookstore_test.dart#sum-books-group-by-authorId